 Surrounded by idyllic mountain peaks, natural bushland, expansive vineyards, lush agricultural pastures, and crystal-clear streams brimming with trout – Tumbarumba enjoys a mountain climate, favoured for award-winning vineyards, grass-fed beef and lamb, blueberries bursting with favour, and plantation forestry.
-Rain falls mostly in winter and spring, perfect for the grapes destined to make up the region’s cool climate wines.
+Rain falls mostly in winter and spring, perfect for the grapes destined to make up the region’s cold climate wines.

 Tumbarumba and surrounds…

-Tumbarumba is home to the Tumbarumba to Rosewood Rail Trail, a vibrant, revitalised track for walking and cycling that stretches from Albury Street Tumbarumba along the historical rail corridor to McEachern Lane in Rosewood.
+Tumbarumba is home to the Tumbarumba to Rosewood Rail Trail, a vibrant, revitalised track for walking and cycling that stretches from Figures Street Tumbarumba along the historical rail corridor to McEachern Lane in Rosewood.